-As regards RELATED-PARTY TRANSACTIONS, Article 5.5 c) of the Board of Directors Regulations sets out, amongst the direct and non-delegable duties of the Board of Directors, the approval, upon prior report from the Audit Committee (as stipulated in Article 16.6 c) of the Board of Directors Regulations), transactions the Company or any Group company may enter into with directors, in the terms of the Spanish Companies Act, or with shareholders who individually or in concert with others hold a significant interest, including shareholders represented on the Board of Directors affected, or those who represent or are associated with the shareholders affected, must refrain from participating in the deliberations and voting on the resolution in question.
+As regards RELATED-PARTY TRANSACTIONS, Article 5.5 c) of the Board of Directors Regulations sets out, amongst the direct and non-delegable duties of the Board of Directors, the approval, upon prior report from the Audit Committee (as stipulated in Article 16.6 c) of the Board of Directors Regulations), transactions the Company or any Group company may enter into with directors, in the terms of the Spanish Companies Act, or with shareholders who individually or in concert with others hold a significant interest, including shareholders represented on the Board of Directors of the Company or any Group company and persons related to them.
+The directors affected, or those who represent or are associated with the shareholders affected, must refrain from participating in the deliberations and voting on the resolution in question.
 Only transactions that meet each of the following three criteria do not require such approval: